Jean-Baptiste-Pierre Lebrun: Life

-Born in Paris, he was the son of the painter Pierre Le Brun, who was himself a great-nephew of another painter, Charles Le Brun.
+Born in Paris, he was the son of the painter Pierre Le Brun (1704–1771), who was himself a great-nephew to the renowned painter of King Louis XIV's reign, Charles Le Brun.
 From 1775 onwards he became one of the main art dealers and painting experts in Paris, specialising in restoring old masters, particularly Dutch ones, and publishing catalogues of them for commercial purposes.
-His own collection included Ochtervelt 's Street Musicians at the Door and later an Immaculate Conception by Murillo.
+His own collection included Ochtervelt's Street Musicians at the Door and later an Immaculate Conception by Bartolomé Esteban Murillo.

 His first marriage was in the Netherlands, before a second marriage on 11 January 1776 at Saint-Eustache, Paris to Élisabeth Louise Vigée.
 He had first met her the previous year, becoming her agent and eventually proposing marriage – the marriage was discouraged due to his reputation as a rake and a gambler but she accepted nonetheless.
-They had one child, Jeanne Julie Louise Lebrun, who in 1800 married Gaëtan Bertrand Nigris, director of the Imperial Theatre in St. Petersburg.
+They had one child, Jeanne Julie Louise Lebrun, who in 1800 married Gaëtan Bertrand Nigris, director of the Imperial Theatre in Saint Petersburg.

-In 1778 he bought the former Palais Lubert on rue de Cléry in París.
-Ten years later he opened the "Salle Lebrun", a neoclassically-decorated gallery and saleroom for antiquities and paintings by Greuze, Fragonard and other artists, including Watteau's The Worried Lover and The Chord.
+In 1778 he bought the former Palais Lubert on rue de Cléry in Paris.
+Ten years later he opened the "Salle Le Brun" (or Galerie Le Brun), a neoclassically decorated gallery and saleroom for antiquities and paintings by Jean-Baptiste Greuze, Jean-Honoré Fragonard and other artists, including Antoine Watteau's The Worried Lover and The Chord.
 The gallery invented "a new architecture, that of an auction room with overhead lighting".
+One of his prominent clients was Pierre Victor, baron de Besenval de Brunstatt, who furnished his residence in Paris, the Hôtel de Besenval, with the help of Jean-Baptiste-Pierre Le Brun.
+Furthermore, Élisabeth Vigée Le Brun portrayed the Baron de Besenval's illegitimate son Joseph-Alexandre Pierre de Ségur, Viscount of Ségur, who was also a regular private guest at Élisabeth Vigée Le Brun's house.

-His wife sold her portraits there for 12,000 francs, but received only 6 francs, with her husband pocketing the rest – as she wrote in her Souvenirs "He was so unconcerned about money that he hardly knew its value".
+Le Brun's wife sold her portraits there for 12,000 francs, but received only 6 francs, with her husband pocketing the rest – as she wrote in her Souvenirs "He was so unconcerned about money that he hardly knew its value".
 In 1781 he and his wife travelled to Brussels to buy works at the sale of the fallen governor Prince Charles Alexander of Lorraine.

-The early years of the French Revolution saw the collapse of the art market, forcing Lebrun to sell his own collection in 1791.
+The early years of the French Revolution saw the collapse of the art market, forcing Lebrun to sell his collection in 1791.
 He became a supporter of the Revolution, though his wife remained a monarchist and left France in autumn 1789.
-The new government called on him to appraise and catalogue the artworks it had seized from churches and from emigres.
+The new government called on him to appraise and catalogue the artworks it had seized from churches and from émigrés.
 Wishing to take part in setting up a national museum in the Louvre Palace, he retired from the museum commission and entered discussions with the Minister of the Interior Jean-Marie Roland de la Platière.